Characterizing Distances of Networks on the Tensor Manifold: Results

 \subsection{Scale-Free and Random Networks}

-This section presents clustering results and the importance of exploiting the underlying geometry as it relates scale-free networks.
-In particular, we generate 50 scale-free networks (i.e., degree distribution follows power law) \cite{Bara1} and 50 random (Erdos-Renyi) networks with each network composed 200 nodes and 1164 edges (differences are only in topology).
-Such scale-free networks stylistically could represent ``business as usual'' behavior while such random networks may represent a particular crisis in which structure (correlation of agents) breaks down.
-From this, one can generate an approximated normalized graph Laplacian as defined in Section \ref{sec:graph_lap} whereby each network now represents a point on our tensor manifold.
-In doing so, we compute pairwise distances amongst all potential network pairs based on the Euclidean distance, defined by the Frobenius norm, as well as the Riemannian distance, defined by equation (\ref{eq:riem_dist}).
-Figure \ref{fig:scale}A presents a ``heat map'' of the distances.
+This section presents clustering results and importance of accounting for the underlying geometry.
+In particular, we generate 50 scale-free networks \cite{Bara1} and 50 random (Erdos-Renyi) networks with each network composed 200 nodes and 1164 edges (differences are only in topology).
+We then compute pairwise distances amongst all potential network pairs based on the Euclidean distance, defined by the Frobenius norm, as well as the Riemannian distance, defined by (\ref{eq:riem_dist}).
+Figure \ref{fig:scale}A presents a ``heat map'' of the distances while Figure \ref{fig:scale}B presents average distance .
 As one can see, Euclidean distance fails to cluster networks as the distance between scale-free to random networks are ``closer'' than random to random networks.
-The framework proposed here is able to properly cluster the aforementioned networks highlighting the thematic importance of using Riemannian geometry when exploiting distances and/or similarity measures.
-Figure \ref{fig:scale}B also presents average distances amongst scale-free-to-scale-free, random-to-scale-free, and random-to-random networks.
-Lastly, we note that if the above experiments were repeated and/or the number of nodes/edges were changed, the clustering result would still hold.
+On the other hand, the framework proposed here is able to properly cluster the aforementioned networks which is an intuitive result given a basic understanding of geometry.
+However, this motivates this framework for further study on network robustness.
+We note if experiments are repeated and/or the number of nodes/edges are changed, the clustering result still holds.